louisfacun/teaching/cspe102/2022/modules/week2/week2-lesson2.md

 ![Facebook](fb.png "Facebook")
 <br><br>

-3. **YouTube:**: Have you also ever wondered that when you start to `listen` or `watch` to a pop song on YouTube, all of the succeeding or recommended music is generally in that same genre.
+3. **YouTube**: Have you also ever wondered that when you start to `listen` or `watch` to a pop song on YouTube, all of the succeeding or recommended music is generally in that same genre.

 ![YouTube](yt.png "YouTube")
 <br><br>